Türkiye

 Entrance to the Council Chamber of Topkapi Palace in Istanbul

-Much of what we know today responds to the layout created by Mehmet, except for Harem and Fourth Patio, which belong to later periods.
+Much of what we know today responds to the layout created by Mehmet, except for Harem and the Fourth Patio, which belong to later periods.

 As has been said before, the Topkapi palace It should not only be considered the residence of the sultan and his court but also as the seat of the executive and judicial power of the empire.